max-durnea/HTB_NOTES/ftp.md

 - **FTP Runs** on port 21, but can switch to port 20
 - **TLS/SSL** we need to use openssl to be able to handle an FTP server with TLS/SSL SSL certificate allows us to recognize the **hostname**, also an **email address** in some cases for the company.
+- For Anonymous login you put the username "anonymous" and the password is an email address
 ## Commands
 - ```debug```
 - ```trace```